 Incentive Allocation Arrangements.
-The aggregate fees associated with the Fund's investment in an Investment Fund (including Core Independent Manager fees and Underlying Independent Manager fees related to Underlying Investments) will generally equal 1.00% to 2.00% annually of committed or net invested capital, and approximately 20% of net profits as a carried interest allocation.
+The aggregate fees associated with the Fund's investment in an Investment Fund (including Core Independent Manager fees and Underlying Independent Manager fees related to Underlying Investments) will generally equal 1.00% to 2.00% annually of committed or net invested capital, and a percentage of net profits as a carried interest allocation, which may, in limited circumstances, be up to 20%.
 These performance incentives may create an incentive for the Investment Managers to make investments that are riskier or more speculative than those that might have been made in the absence of the performance fee, carried interest, or incentive allocation.